The BOATSHED - Powerboat Engineering for a New Era!

 (Scroll down for more 'Fuel Facts'!)

-In 2018, ABPE renewed the commitment to create a new custom installation and rigging shop.
-What is evolving is not a dealership or service facility, but a studio focused on a passion for powerboat engineering - in harmony with the superior quality, performance and value that biofuels provide.
+ABPE is committed to a new custom installation, engineering, validation, education/training and market development platform.
+The evolving mission is leveraging on a passion for powerboat engineering, in harmony with biofuel technology.
+It will validate and demonstrate the superior quality, performance and value that existing and evolving biofuels provide.
 But indeed it is so much more!

-It is where opportunities, initiatives and dreams turn into realities, achievements, compelling evidence and stunning imagery - capable of touching the hearts and minds of even the most cynical.
+It is where opportunities, initiatives and realities - now rapidly being accepted by the transport, shipping, aviation, corporate and financial sectors - can now be embraced by the leisure and performance marine sector.
+ABPE will turn the ideas into realities, achievements and compelling evidence, complimented by stunning imagery - capable of touching the hearts and minds of even the most cynical

 The application of biofuel compatible power and the creation of properly engineered fuel systems is simply an evolutionary inevitability that was accepted in the automotive sector over 20 years ago.
 There is a big picture here.
-‘Big Oil’ feeds propaganda to the marine industry, dwelling on the 'danger' of a fact that has always applied – water gets into badly engineered marine fuel systems and causes problems regardless of the fuel used.
-Biofuels handle water differently but a ‘given’ amount of water is a problem whatever fuel is used.
-The real issue is the woeful standard of fuel system engineering in the leisure marine sector!
-The only ‘danger’ is the fact that they need to raise their game!
+Vested interests have fed propaganda to the marine industry, dwelling on the 'danger' of a fact that has always applied – water gets into badly engineered and maintained marine fuel systems and causes problems regardless of the fuel used.
+The present generation of biofuels handle water differently but a ‘given’ amount of water is a problem whatever fuel is used.
+A significant issue, recognized by every marine mechanic, is the questionable standard of fuel system engineering accepted in the leisure marine sector!

-The ABPE philosophy is a commitment to countering the negative propaganda scripted by ‘big oil’ against biofuels, ethanol in particular.
-The real tragedy – in a boating nation - is that the biofuel stigma in boating transcends the ‘bad-news’ marine network and deters biofuel use in the auto sector.
-Propaganda works and the world keeps pumping oil!
+The real tragedy – in a boating nation - is that the biofuel stigma in boating, transcends the ‘bad-news’ marine network and deters biofuel use in the auto sector.
+Propaganda works and despite the overwhelming evidence, the market still chooses toxic fuel over clean!

 Go Sister - Keep on Rockin!